Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

  - Detecting eGPU when plugged in

 Pending:
- - Ghost Boot
+ - Not turning on via power button

 Not Fixed:
- - Sometimes not recognising dock when plugging in
+ - Not turning on when docking (Wake on AC Attach)